 Croatia is indeed one of the most beautiful Mediterranean countries.
-And while you may’ve already heard of Dubrovnik or Split, there are hundreds (yes, hundreds) of beautiful coastal cities and towns to explore.
+And while you may have already heard of Dubrovnik or Split, there are hundreds (yes, hundreds) of beautiful coastal cities and towns to explore.
 Zadar still has an atmosphere of a smaller town, but boasts attractions and rich heritage.
 It also has the most magical sunset in the World, at least that’s what Alfred Hitchcock once stated.
 One day may not be enough to see everything this charming Mediterranean city has to offer, but you’ll make to see quite a bit.
 Definitely a city that shouldn’t be missed on your trip to Croatia!

 What’s the best time to visit Zadar?

 Like most of the coastal Croatia – the best time to visit is either spring or summer.
 July and August are the peak season and may be a bit crowded with tourists at that time.
 However, it’s the time of the year when there are loads of activities along the coast including Zadar.
 Not to mention it’s the best time for hitting the beach, since the weather is mostly hot and sunny.
-Early June and early September would be perfect for those who want to skip huge crowds and still enjoy the summer weather and atmosphere.
+Early June and early September would be perfect for those who want to skip huge crowds and still enjoy the summer weather and the atmosphere.
 If possible, skip visiting during the winter.

-Few facts about Zadar:
+Few facts about Zadar

 Zadar stands for the oldest continuously inhabited city in Croatia.
 In 4th century BC it was founded as a Illyrain settlement named Iader.
 Three centuries later it became a Roman municipium and, later, Roman colonia.
 The Old Town of Zadar still holds the characteristics of an Ancient Roman City.
 During the history, it used to be under the rule of Byzanth, Franks, Venice Republic, Austria, France, Italy, and finally brought back to Croatia after the World War II.
 During that War the whole city was heavily destroyed in bombing and more than 60% of the buildings suffered huge damages.